sadSader/lua-language-server-wiki/Setting.md

 ## Sources
-This extensin loads setting from these sources:
+This extension loads settings from following sources:

 1. The configuration file specified by the command line `--configpath="config.json"`
 2. `.luarc.json` in your workspace.
 3. The client sends it via LSP

-The extension will try to load the configuration file in this order, and once it is successfully loaded, it will not try the following sources again.
+The extension will try to load a configuration file in this order.
+Once one was successfully loaded, it will stop and not try the other sources.

 ## Configuration file
-You could load local configuration file by [command line](https://github.com/sumneko/lua-language-server/wiki/Command-line) `--configpath="config.json"`. the path can be related to workspace.
+You can load a local configuration file by [command line](https://github.com/sumneko/lua-language-server/wiki/Command-line) `--configpath="config.json"`.
+The path is related to your workspace.

-You can omit the beginning of `Lua.` in this way, which means that `"runtime.version": "Lua 5.1"` and `"Lua.runtime.version": "Lua 5.1"` are completely equivalent.
+You can omit the beginning of `Lua.` which means that `"runtime.version": "Lua 5.1"` and `"Lua.runtime.version": "Lua 5.1"` are completely equivalent.

-configuration file should be `Lua` or `Json`:
+The configuration file can be either Lua or JSON:

 ```lua
 return {